 Insight acquired from the data can be mistaken sometimes, so it is necessary to verify the result.
 For example, look at a specific app user account to check the subscription status.

 Perform Cohort Analysis in an automatic way:

-Performing cohort analysis in an automatic way involves the help of a data analytics tool that has a feature of cohort analysis.
+Performing cohort analysis in an automatic way involves the help of cohort analysis tools.
 Different analysis tools have different metrics for cohort analysis.
 For example, appflow.ai offer cohort metrics, such as installs, subscriptions, countries, segments, acquisition channels, etc. Doing cohort analysis is simple with such a tool.
 Just choose the metric and what you want to compare, then the table with highlights will be presented where you can directly study on.